Is world's best restaurant really a pub?

 That's not to say that the Black Swan doesn't feel like a pub.
 Walk through its front doors and you're greeted by a wood-burning fire, a bar, tables, bookshelves crammed with old tomes and, likely as not, a friendly hound.

-Says Banks' older brother James, who runs front-of-house, at least one local treats it like a pub, popping in daily for a drink at the bar, although he has to choose from a cocktail, wine or a bottled beer menu rather than a traditional hand-drawn ale.
+Says Banks' older brother James, who runs front-of-house, at least one local treats it like a pub, popping in daily for a drink at the bar, although he has to choose from a cocktail, wine or a bottled beer list rather than a traditional hand-drawn ale.

 Upstairs is where the culinary magic happens.
 After enjoying an aperitif such as a tangerine marigold martini, guests are led to their tables to get stuck into Banks' 11-course tasting menu.